-An ancient Greek philosopher, Aristotle, was a first person to broadly classify the living things in the 4th century BC.
+An ancient Greek philosopher, Aristotle, was a first-person to broadly classify the living things in the 4th century BC.
 Firstly he divided living things into animals and plants and then continued with his further classifications.
 Later the words like biology, botany, and zoology came into existence.

-The study of zoology includes animals physiology, their behavior, and their interaction with other species in their environment.
+The study of zoology includes animals physiology, their behaviour, and their interaction with other species in their environment.
 It is a huge course that includes the distribution of every animal species on earth including extinct animals.
 Apart from the animal kingdom and ecosystem, zoology also explores the new areas of research.

-The classification by Aristotle was followed till the 16th century, during the Age of enlightenment, scientists finally began to research closely.
+The classification by Aristotle was followed until the 16th century, during the Age of enlightenment, scientists finally began to research closely.
 Now, zoology has become much more complex, where the living things are divided into five kingdoms, in which animal kingdom themselves divided into several smaller categories of Phylum, Class, Order, Family, Genus and, finally, Species.

 These developments were synthesized in Charles Darwin’s theory of evolution by natural selection.
 In the year 1859, Charles Robert Darwin presented the theory of organic evolution along with its observational evidence.

-Branches of zoology
+Branches of Zoology

 The study of animal life is ancient, but its scientific incarnation is relatively modern.
 Until the comparative anatomical study on morphographs by Hunter and Cuvier, the modern areas of zoological investigations have occurred.
 Gradually zoology expanded behind the comparative anatomy to include the following sub-disciplines: